-88 undergraduates passed final examinations in June 2022, including 39 with first class honours, and during the course of the 2021-22 academic year 40 graduates completed doctoral research degrees.
-A further 43 completed graduate taught courses, three completed the Clinical Medicine (BM BCh) degree, and five completed Postgraduate Certificates in Education.
+99 (2022: 88) undergraduates passed final examinations in June 2023, including 42 (2022: 39) with first class honours (three with merit and six with distinction), and during the course of the 2022-23 academic year 34 (2022: 40) graduates completed doctoral research degrees.
+A further 33 (2022: 43) completed graduate taught courses, seven completed the Clinical Medicine (BM BCh) degree, and two completed Postgraduate Certificates in Education.
 The College is particularly proud of the achievements of its students given the considerable disruption to their learning and assessment caused by the pandemic.

-In the financial year 2021-22 the College received £2,318,747 in gifts from Old Members and other benefactors.
+In the financial year 2022-23 the College received £2,388,757 (2022: £2,318,747) in gifts from Old Members and other benefactors.
 The College is very grateful for this generous support.
 Total income received in donations-and the sum spent on fund-raising-was in line with expectations.

 The College is voluntarily registered with the Fundraising Regulator and has committed to follow its Code of Fundraising Practice and the Fundraising Promise.
 The College's fund-raising is carried out by employees, overseen at a strategic level by a Development Committee consisting of trustees of the College together with a number of representatives of the Old Membership of the College.
 The College prioritises its long-term relationship with Old Members over short-term considerations, and always endeavours to raise funds in a respectful and moderated manner.
 Any Old Member who does not wish to be contacted for fund-raising purposes can easily opt out of such communications, and all relevant staff are trained to respect such preferences.
-The College received no complaints about its fundraising activity in 2021-22.
+The College received no complaints about its fundraising activity in 2022-23.

-In 2021-22 the College completed the refurbishment of the basement bathrooms on the eastern range of Front Quad.
-Work also began on the construction of a new accessible Porters' Lodge.
+In 2022-23 the College completed the construction of a new accessible Porters' Lodge.

 QCOTL undertook the letting of College facilities to various clients.
-Turnover recovered significantly after a period of severe disruption caused by the pandemic.
-The College has been careful to maintain relationships with its clients in a very challenging period.
+Turnover continued to recover after a period of severe disruption caused by the pandemic.

-QCODL did not trade in the year and, as noted above, is now dormant.
+QCODL did not trade in the year and, as noted above, remains dormant.